brianshumate/vaultron/README.md

 +----------------------------------------------------------------------------+
 ```

-Vaultron consists of 3 Vault server containers, 3 Consul client containers, and 3 Consul server containers which run in a Docker private network called _vaultron-network_:
+Vaultron using Consul storage consists of 3 Vault server containers, 3 Consul client containers, and 3 Consul server containers which run in a Docker private network called _vaultron-network_:

 #### Vault Servers